 People Can Help With Your Pets Too

 If you do have a mental health condition such as anxiety, stress, posttraumatic stress disorder (PTSD), domestic animals can be recognized as part of a treatment plan.
-Check out information on emotional support animals (ESA).
-Your ‘ordinary’ pet can be elevated to be an ESA for you if its presence alleviates and helps you manage symptoms that limit your quality of life.
+Your ‘ordinary’ pet can be elevated to be an emotional support animal (ESA) for you if its presence alleviates and helps you manage symptoms that limit your quality of life.
 Aside from the benefit to your health, there is some legal protection from discrimination for having an emotional support animal in rental housing and during air travel.